Home - Book Preview

 What’s eating her?
 Jeff wondered a moment before his earlier good mood evaporated.

 He jogged towards the small beach the family had enjoyed.
-Kara sat on the jetty looking out over the ocean from the rocks there.
-He watched from the edge of the road for a few moments, but she didn’t move.
+Kara sat on the jetty, looking over the ocean from the rocks.
+He watched from the edge of the road for a moment, but she didn’t move.
 He carefully made his way out along the rocks.

 “Kara?” he called when he reached her.
-His sister turned and squinted up at him but said nothing.
-“Is it okay if I sit down here and talk to you?”
+His sister turned and squinted up at him, but said nothing.
+“Is it okay if I sit here and talk to you?”

-The look on his her face suggested that wouldn’t be her first choice but she just shrugged; he decided that wasn’t a ‘no’ so he sat.
+The look on her face suggested that it wouldn’t be her first choice, but she just shrugged.
+He decided that wasn’t a ‘no,’ so he sat.
 It was a few minutes before either of them said anything.

 “For what?” she asked.